Isamalrikabi/misp-workbench/README.md

 # Usage

-The two main usecases are the following:
+The two main use cases are the following:

-* Running very fast hundreds or thoudand of queries against a MISP instance
+* Running very fast hundreds or thousands of queries against a MISP instance
-* Searching for indicators from an airgaped environment with no access to a remote MISP instance, or on an untrusted computer
+* Searching for indicators from an air gapped environment with no access to a remote MISP instance, or on an untrusted computer

 # Setup MISP export